Connect (computer system)

-Connect is a new social network analysis software data mining computer system developed by HMRC (UK) that cross-references business's and people's tax records with other databases to establish fraudulent or undisclosed (misdirected) activity.
+Connect is a social network analysis software data mining computer system developed by HMRC (UK) that cross-references businesses’ and people's tax records with other databases to establish fraudulent or undisclosed (misdirected) activity.

 History

 HMRC introduced Connect in the summer of 2010; it was not fully functioning.
 Around 350 HMRC employees are involved with Connect, who work with an analytical compliance environment.
 Connect was developed by BAE Systems Applied Intelligence (former Detica in Surrey) for £45m.

 From September 2016, Connect has interfaced with financial information from British Overseas Territories; these have been known tax havens.
 From 2017 Connect has interfaced with around sixty other OECD countries.

 Sources of information

 Connect cross-references information from many other UK government databases, including: